sano-jin/rust-hands-on-wiki/README.md

 In this section, we implement a simple https server that returns a constant string message.

-TODO: Modify this to firstly implement a http server (not implementing https from the start)
+> TODO: Modify this to firstly implement a http server
+> (not implementing https from the start)

 ## [Static file server](./static-file-server)

 [Here are the sample source](https://github.com/sano-jin/rust-hands-on-wiki/tree/master/static-file-server)

-In this section, we let the server to display the files at `/public/<filename>` if the user accesses `/files/<filename>`. i.e. static server.
+In this section, we let the server to display some static files.

 ## [Contents management server](./contents-management-server)